Club / stadium contact for disabled supporters

 Level Playing Field have not verified the information given and we suggest that you contact the station direct if you have any access requirements.

 For information on purchasing a ticket please visit the Blackpool Website

 Spectator Viewing areas

 Home supporters have 64 spaces for wheelchair users available to them, and these can be found at pitchside.
 48 spaces for wheelchair users can be found at pitchside in the away section for away supporters.

-NB: Under existing minimum standards for accessible stadia, the club should have 115 wheelchair spaces and they exceed that figure.
+NB: Under existing minimum standards for accessible stadia, the club should have 135 wheelchair spaces.
 75% of these should be elevated positions and the remaining 25% pitchside.